tests-always-included/mo/README.md

 ----------

 Check out the code and hack away.
 Please add tests to show off bugs before fixing them.
 New functionality should also be covered by a test.

+To run against the official specs, you need to make sure you have the "spec" submodule.
+If you see a `spec/` folder with stuff in it, you're already set.
+Otherwise run `git submodule update --init`.
+After that you need to install node.js and run `npm install async` (no, I didn't make a package.json to just list one dependency).
+Finally, `./run-spec.js spec/specs/*.json` will run against the official tests - there's over 100 of them.

 License